chuvalab/sc_analysis_workshop/tyser/README.md

-Script used to create the seurat object
+Script used to create the `tyser.rds` seurat object